hturnbull93/bank-node/README.md

 The balance should probably be stored as pence, rather than as a float, but it needs to be display at two decimal places as if it were pounds and pence.

+- Let `credit` in `deposit` be the amount passed multiplied by 100 (to get pence value).
+- Added `credit` to the balance.
+- let `displayCredit` assigned with parseFloat of credit / 100, toFixed 2 decimal places.
+- Similarly let `displayBalance` convert to 2 decimal places.
+- Then interpolate `displayCredit` and `displayBalance` into the returned string.

 <!-- Links -->

 [source]: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md